rlim-fm/rlim-fm.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Richard Lim, and I'm a rising senior at Bowdoin College majoring in Computer Science and Mathematics and recent honors (kitüntetéssel) graduate of the [Budapest Semesters in Mathematics](https://www.budapestsemesters.com/).
+My name is Richard Lim, and I'm a rising senior at Bowdoin College majoring in Computer Science and Mathematics and recent honors graduate of the [Budapest Semesters in Mathematics](https://www.budapestsemesters.com/).
 My research interests include optimization geometry, tropical neural networks, and representation learning.

 For the summer, I am a visiting researcher at the [Naval Postgraduate School](https://nps.edu/) in Monterey, California, where I am studying optimization landscapes of tropical artificial neural networks and their applications to combinatorial optimization problems.
 Back at Bowdoin, I lead the Quiz Bowl team and am a Learning Assistant and Quantitative Tutor at the Baldwin Center for Learning and Teaching.